|Back to Main Print This Page Email to a Friend|

 Simple lifestyle changes can make a big difference over time.

-- When you are running errands, try parking at the far end of the parking lot, or even down the street.
-Even better, walk to the store.
+- When you are running errands, try parking at the far end of the parking lot or down the street.
+Even better, walk to the store or other nearby places.

 - At home, do chores such as vacuuming, washing the car, gardening, raking leaves, or shoveling snow.

-- If you ride the bus, get off one stop before your usual stop and walk the rest of the way.
+- If you ride the bus or other public transportation, get off 1 stop before your usual stop and walk the rest of the way.

 REDUCE YOUR SCREEN TIME